 - you feeling angry, frustrated, afraid, anxious, betrayed, abandoned, resentful or rejected by other people’s behaviour?

 Left unaddressed, the above can often lead to a number of major health issues as mentioned above.

 If you are in a toxic workplace, you will need to decide whether to stay or leave that workplace.
 Keep in mind what you will gain if you stay, and what you will lose if you stay.
 Include the impact on your mental, emotional and physical health.

 Make sure that any decision you make is an objective one rather than a fear based one.
 For example, avoid making a decision to stay out of fear of not having a job if your leave.
 Decisions made out of fear and insecurity are often regretted later.

 It is important that you address any “buttons” that are being pushed by the toxic people at work.
-This includes any of your fears, self doubts and insecurities.
+This includes any of your fears, self doubts, insecurities and deeper core issues.
 This will help you to make an objective decision as to whether to stay or leave your job.
-If you decide to stay, you may also need to learn how to better manage the situation at work for as long as you choose to stay there.
+If you decide to stay, this is where it is critical to transform the disempowering dynamic into a positive one.
 If you choose to leave, put in place a plan to secure your new job as soon as possible.